 From the esteemed Butcher Block company, this total care package will get you started with a new butcher block.
 The total care package includes a 16-ounce bottle of oil, a 5-ounce bottle of moisturizing cream, and an applicator that you can use in place of a sponge or cloth.

 All materials are certified food safe and include mineral oil, linseed oil, and orange oil for cleaning and a fresh scent.
 Natural unbleached beeswax acts as the main moisturizer.
-This kit is highly rated by consumers and priced at $55; Buy Here.
+This kit is highly rated by consumers.

 This set is a complete start to taking care of your butcher block.
-You’ll receive board soap, oil, and finishing wax, along with an applicator, all for $55.95.
+You’ll receive board soap, oil, and finishing wax, along with an applicator.

 The soap is a Castile-base designed to kill bacteria that can cause food-borne illnesses.
 The oil prevents drying, cracking, and warping, and the finishing wax protects and restores.